Legislative Standards Act 1992

 Protecting Queenslanders from Violent and Child Sex Offenders Amendment Bill 2018

-This bill sought to make supervision orders for dangerous sex offenders indefinite rather than fixed-term, and create automatic lifelong monitoring for repeat offenders.
-It lapsed at the end of the 56th Parliament and did not become law.
+This bill sought to make supervision orders for dangerous sex offenders indefinite rather than fixed-term, and to create automatic lifelong electronic monitoring for repeat sex offenders.
+It was a private member's bill introduced by Mr Janetzki MP that lapsed at the end of the 56th Parliament and did not become law.

 Crocodile Control and Conservation Bill 2025